Skip to main content

 Are OAP wait times legal in Ontario?

 While no court has yet ruled specifically on the OAP, the Ontario Human Rights Code prohibits discrimination in service delivery.
-The 'failure to provide' timely services due to administrative backlogs may constitute discrimination under the Human Rights Code.
-Families affected by lengthy wait times are encouraged to file Human Rights Tribunal (HRTO) applications.
+Advocates and legal experts have argued that the 'failure to provide' timely services due to administrative backlogs may constitute discrimination under the Human Rights Code.
+Some families affected by lengthy wait times have pursued Human Rights Tribunal (HRTO) applications.
+Consult a lawyer for advice about your specific situation.

 Source: Ontario Human Rights Code, HRTO Precedents